matu6968/web-hp-eprint-clone/README.md

 # HP ePrint like service clone (web edition)

-This is a HP ePrint clone that has similar functions to normal HP ePrint but it is on the web and it is not specific to a given brand of printers (HP ePrint is only available on printers from 2013 - fall 2020)
+This is a HP ePrint clone that has **similar** functions (not nearly 1:1) to normal HP ePrint over a HTTP web server and it is not locked to a given brand of printers (HP ePrint is only available on HP branded printers from 2013 - fall 2020)

-### To be clear and to not get a C&D from HP, the core isn't similar to HP ePrint (printing over e-mail) just it's functions are similar between them (aka printing files remotely to Your printer)
+### To be clear and to not get a C&D from HP, the implementation isn't similar to HP ePrint (printing over e-mail, but that will be added soon) just it's functions are similar between them (aka printing files remotely from anywhere to your printer)

 ## Features
-- Printing PDF, any image file, text, [encoded html render .ini files](https://git.fluffy.pw/matu6968/web-hp-eprint-clone/wiki/Encoded-.ini-files-that-prints-out-a-url), MS Office documents (gets converted to a .pdf file first then print out) and HTML files
+- Printing PDF, any image file, text, [encoded html render .ini files](https://git.fluffy.pw/matu6968/web-hp-eprint-clone/wiki/Encoded-.ini-files-that-prints-out-a-url), MS Office document formats (first gets converted to a .pdf file and then sends a print job) and HTML files
 - custom print quality and page index options
 - REST API
-- ~~NSFW scanning (requires DeepAI PRO account and API key)~~ feature broken and removed
+- ~~NSFW scanning (requires DeepAI PRO account and API key)~~ feature broken and removed, but might get added on with a different service in the future

 ## Prerequisites

 - Go (1.23.1 or later, older will work with go.mod changes to the version)
-- Node.js (20 LTS or later, needed for HTML rendering and for .ini html render files to convert to a .png file)
+- Node.js (20 LTS or later, needed for HTML rendering and for .ini html render files to convert to a .png file) [optional addon]
-- LibreOffice (for converting Microsoft Office documents to .pdf)
+- LibreOffice (for converting Microsoft Office documents to .pdf) [optional addon, if not installed then this will be disabled]

 ## Installation